DevSecOpsSamples/athena-sqs-apigw/README.md

 An error occurred (TooManyRequestsException) when calling the StartQueryExecution operation: You have exceeded the limit for the number of queries you can run concurrently.
 Please reduce the number of concurrent queries submitted by this account.
 Contact customer support to request a concurrent query limit increase.

-This soltion was made to retry Athena query when Throttling error occurred.
+This solution was made to retry Athena query when Throttling error occurred.

 ## Prerequisites